OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-11.md

 ## Romans 11:21

-For if God did not spare the natural branches, He will not spare you either.
+Because if God did not spare even the natural branches, He will not spare you either.

 ## Romans 11:22